Back to Canon Home Back to Home Back to Photography Home

 If there is any real handicap to using a digital camera, it is the constraint placed upon the digital photographer of always using the same imager, no matter what the conditions or effect desired.
 The film photographer has a distinct advantage here, because of the film camera's capability of being loaded with any of a multitude of films being produced.
 Film photographers have bulk loaded everything from commercial movie film to 35 mm microfilm into their cameras.
 There is also a selection of special purpose films such as Infra Red, High Contrast, and false color films.

 One of the ways that digital cameras can fight back, and get more versatility, is by the use of film speed settings, and quality settings (parameters can also be used, but I do not use them, or know enough about them to really comment).
-This give the user a bit of versatility, though not to the degree of that enjoyed by the film photographer.
+This gives the user a bit of versatility, though not to the degree of that enjoyed by the film photographer.
 Still, the technology is moving along, and who can say what types of imagers might be a few years down the road.
 Of course, film and chemical technology are not standing still either.
-It will be interesting to see what development lie ahead in both areas.
+It will be interesting to see what developments lie ahead in both areas.

 The Effect of Image Quality Settings on the Canon Digital Rebel